zacamantea/Building-a-Homelab/README.md

 # Building-a-Homelab

 ## Overview
-This repo documents your homelab.
-What you built.
-Why you built it.
+This repo documents my homelab.
+What i built.
+Why I built it.
 What it runs.
-How you keep it running.
+How I keep it running.
 It tracks changes and the current state of the lab.

 ## Goals
 - Record design decisions.